gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 too, or the day before.
 Would that have been my fault too?"

 For a moment, all Erileine could do was gape like a fish out of water.
-"You---you could have saved him if you wanted to!
-You could have---" *You could have grabbed his hand,* she'd been about to say.  *All you had to do was reach out.*
+"You–you could have saved him if you wanted to!
+You could have–" *You could have grabbed his hand,* she'd been about to say.  *All you had to do was reach out.*

 Thomas sighed theatrically.
 "It escapes me, truly, why supposedly educated people believe that magicians can just snap their fingers and set the world right.
 Every spell I might have used would have cost me far more than I was willing to give up, especially with so much mundane help just a few steps away.
-Rushing around and saving people---that's not really what magicians do, you know.
+Rushing around and saving people–that's not really what magicians do, you know.
 That kind of thing is better left to the booksters of this world."

 "Did you tell his last apprentice that too?"
 Erileine asked bitterly.